DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 Template for configure gateway service looks like below:

 ```
-# This is an example config file for defguard VPN gateway
+# This is an example config file for Defguard VPN gateway
 # To use it fill in actual values for your deployment below

 # Required: secret token generated by defguard
 # NOTE: must replace default with actual value
 token = "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJEZWZHdWFyZCIsInN1YiI6IkRFRkdVQVJELU5FVFdPUkstMSIsImNsaWVudF9pZCI6IjEiLCJleHAiOjYwMTczODM0MjQsIm5iZiI6MTcyMjQxNjEyOX0.HP-9ArvdXuyeBxRdQ6S_wJb3rBTq73J0sVyfwuPM-vY"
-# Required: defguard server gRPC endpoint URL
+# Required: Defguard server gRPC endpoint URL
 # NOTE: must replace default with actual value
 grpc_url = "https://my-server.defguard.net:444/"
-# Optional: gateway name which will be displayed in defguard web UI
+# Optional: gateway name which will be displayed in Defguard web UI
 name = "Gateway A"
 # Required: use userspace WireGuard implementation (e.g. wireguard-go)
 userspace = false
 # Optional: path to TLS cert file
 # grpc_ca = cert.pem
-# Required: how often should interface stat updates be sent to defguard server (in seconds)
+# Required: how often should interface stat updates be sent to Defguard server (in seconds)
 stats_period = 60
 # Required: name of WireGuard interface
 ifname = "wg0"